 Writing Poetry Tips, Part One: What Can I say?

-I've been writing poems since I learned how to pick up a pen and write and through years of practice and trial and error, I feel I've become a good writer and while I have a lot still to learn, I'd like to share what I have learned and pass it on to you, with the understanding that I am merely an experienced novice.
+I've been writing poems since I learned how to pick up a pen and write and through years of practice and trial and error, I feel I've become a good writer and while I have a lot still to learn, I'd like to share what I have learned and pass it on to you.

 I'm not sure how many of these hubs on writing poetry I do, but I know there will be a few.
 I'd like to focus the first one on what is okay to say (and not to say) in a poem.

 "Is it okay to say 'f*ck' in our poems?"

 That question as asked int he above referenced poetry class and it really took everything in me not not burst out laughing and hurt the question askers feelings.
 The question showed me that the asker of the question had very little understanding of what poetry was.
 In hindsight, I'm glad the question was asked (and that I didn't laugh), because the question showed that the asker wanted to learn how to write better poems but also because it really got me thinking about what poetry is.

 Poetry is a form of art where language is used to paint a picture.
 As such, a poet has in their arsenal every word in the world, no matter the language.
 You wouldn't ask an oil painter to only paint with primary colors.
 You wouldn't ask a sculptor to sculpt without a chisel.
 No matter how crass.
 No matter how ornate or how simple, words are your medium.
 To ask you not to use a word is to ask you to do your art without all the tools.

 Is it okay to say "horse"?
 You betcha.